micmejia/bible-dump/AMPC/Mark/Mark 14.md

 And He came back a third time and said to them, Are you still sleeping and resting?
 It is enough [of that]!
 The hour has come.
-The Son of Man is betrayed into the hands of sinful men (men [^f]whose way or nature is to act in opposition to God).
+The Son of Man is betrayed into the hands of sinful men (men whose way or nature is to act in opposition to God).